 - Workforce: childcare workforce recruitment, training and retention

-Prior and Ongoing Work
+Prior and Ongoing Work#

 - In 2018, a new 20-year, reduced-rate lease for the City-owned property at 424 Pine Street was created in partnership with Teaching Tree Early Childhood Center, a local nonprofit organization.
-Teaching Tree is investing significant capital into facility renovations, doubling the number of enrollment spots available to 215 infants and children.
+Teaching Tree invested significant capital into facility renovations, doubling the number of enrollment spots available to 215 infants and children.